 InnoSlim: Metabolic Enhancement

 InnoSlim depends more on the metabolic-boosting capabilities of these constituents, leveraging both ginsenosides for improved insulin sensitivity, blood sugar levels, and AMPK stimulation.
 In a human trial funded by NuLiv Science, daily consumption of InnoSlim (without any changes to eating/lifestyle habits) increased AMPK, GLUT4, ACC-P, adiponectin, and total energy expenditure.
 These actions ultimately facilitated significant improvements in body weight and body fat percentage, as well.

-Learn more about InnoSlim in our articles titled InnoSlim: Potent Stimulant-Free Fat Burning Ingredient by NuLiv Science and InnoSlim: Protect Your (Metabolic) Health.
+Learn more about InnoSlim in our article titled InnoSlim: Potent Stimulant-Free Fat Burning Ingredient by NuLiv Science.

 Senactiv: Cell Regeneration and Endurance